pietrp/pietrp/README.md

 - Linux tooling and automation
 - Legacy-style software experiments
 - Security-focused code with clear technical documentation

-Each repository includes a **technical README** explaining:
-- Objectives
-- Design decisions
-- Security considerations
-- Lessons learned
+- Projects made for fun(like videogames)

 ---

 ## 📌 Current Goals
 - Deepen expertise in malware analysis and reverse engineering
-- Build a solid portfolio of low-level C/C++ projects
+- Build a solid portfolio of low-level and security projects
 - Contribute to open-source systems and security projects
-- Prepare for international cybersecurity roles
+- Prepare for international cybersecurity and low-level development roles

 ---